natalianna/hw10/Proposal.md

 My understanding of Arduino itself is limited and my knowledge of the materials I'm going to purchase is minimal.
 I expect I will need some time to learn about how everything works before I'm ready to create the final product.
 I would also like to develop my knowledge of drawing these systems which could help me greatly in understanding the material.

+I think the hardest part of this project is going to be putting it together, putting all the pieces in the correct places.
+I also believe that I will need some help with the code, but if I can find the correct resources online, I should be able to reverse engineer and create what I want to create.

+I'm also hoping that I will be able to design the LED accessory in a way where the hardware will not be bulky.

 ## Timeline

 What parts of the project do you anticipate you will complete in each of the next 5 weeks?
 Your goal is to solve the scary problems as quickly as possible!